 the Brazilian segment of the pipeline (the “Brazilian Spur”), which is owned by GasMat and transports gas to the Power Plant;

-the Bolivian segment of the pipeline (the “Bolivian Spur”), which is owned by GasBol and transports gas to the Power Plant (the Brazilian Spur and the Bolivian Spur are referred to collectively hereinafter as the “Cuiabá Pipeline”); and
+the Bolivian segment of the pipeline (the “Bolivian Spur”), which is owned by GasBol and transports gas to the Power Plant (the Brazilian Spur and the Bolivian Spur are referred to collectively as the “Cuiabá Pipeline”); and

 Transborder Gas Services Ltd. (“TBS”), a gas marketing vehicle, which purchases natural gas from SCG and supplies it to the Cuiabá I Power Plant through Transredes, GTB and the Cuiabá Pipeline.